Be a Voter

 Help your neighbors vote

-Minnesota has some of the highest voter-turnout rates in the country, but a huge number of Minnesotans still don’t exercise their right to vote—while 80% of eligible voters voted in the 2020, only 64% voted in the last midterm elections in 2018.
-You can increase these numbers by helping others vote.
-This can be as simple as reminding a friend to vote, helping your neighbors request their absentee ballots, or working as an Election Judge.
+Minnesota has some of the highest voter-turnout rates in the country, but turnout falls sharply in midterm years like this one, and a lot of Minnesotans who mean to vote don’t.
+You can change that.
+It can be as simple as reminding a friend to vote, helping a neighbor request an absentee ballot, or working as an Election Judge.